WoolyBeard/misty-vale-project/Conversions/ferocity-conversion-notes.md

 A monster with **Ferocity 3** does not simply deal three times as much damage as one with **Ferocity 1**.

 Each additional action also pressures the party's defenses.
-Players often spend actions dodging or parrying instead of attacking, meaning a high-Ferocity monster naturally survives longer because the heroes have fewer opportunities to strike back.
+Players often spend actions dodging or parrying instead of attacking, meaning a high Ferocity monster naturally survives longer because the heroes have fewer opportunities to strike back.

 Think of Ferocity as a measure of a monster's battlefield presence, not just its offensive power.
 It represents how relentlessly the creature keeps the initiative, forces reactions, and controls the pace of combat.